JohnSDevs/bi-elastic/README.md

 }
 ````
 Elasticsearch is accessible through a REST interface accepting GET, POST, DELETE, PUT commands to insert/modify/view data.
-In order to make querys one can user curl and make a request from the command line:
+In order to make query's one can user curl and make a request from the command line:
 ```
 curl -o nul -H 'Content-Type: application/x-ndjson' -XPOST localhost:9200/elevators/doc/_bulk --data-binary Elevators.json
 ```
 Here posting JSON objects from a file into an index called "Elevators"

-Another way to search, view and analyze the data is to use a visluasiation tool like Kibana or Grafana for example.
+Another way to search, view and analyze the data is to use a visualization tool like Kibana or Grafana for example.

-## Kabana
+## Kibana
-I created defferent views so I could visualize specific metrics.
+I created different views so I could visualize specific metrics.
 ![alt text](https://raw.githubusercontent.com/JOhnSDevs/bi-elastic/master/Kibana_dashboard.png)